thetardigrades/SolanaGameServer/README.md

 traditional game developers to leverage.

 Code will be published here and deployed to Solana mainnet periodically.
 Fees (TBD) will be baked into the smart contract.
+A CDN + Endpoint solution will be provided as a service using said fees.
 The contract will allow creating custom coins and operating within the Solana Game Server.
 Code & documentation is public by-default to encourage community involvement.

 This will all be exposed either on-chain directly or via a SaaS generating & deploying contracts on-demand.

 Possible games: card battles, turn-based X, breeding, land ownership, metaverse avatar customization

+*Solana Game Server is not directly owned or maintained by Solana Labs.
+The name 'Solana Game Server' is used instead of a codename to reduce ambiguity.
+Name suggestions welcome.

 # Possible features (sorted by priority)
 - Echo + Log and Broadcast Messages